nicolafranchini/VenoBox-WP/readme.txt

 5. Disable VenoBox on specific post or page

+== Frequently Asked Questions ==

+= How to open remote content inside iFrames? =
+Add the class `venobox-iframe` to your links

+= How to get results from ajax calls? =
+Add the class `venobox-ajax` to your links

+= How to open inline content inside iFrames? =
+Add the class `venobox-inline` to your links

+= Can the images be resized to fit within the viewport height? = Yes, with the global option `Fit view`, or to individual links or group of links adding the class `venobox-fitview` to one of their containers

 == Changelog ==

 = 1.0.3 =
+* New: initialize iframes, inline content and ajax calls with `venobox-`classes
 * Update: venobox.js to 2.1.6
 * Update: prefix settings fields
 * Update: escape output